hien2706/Customer360-ETL-pipeline/README.md

 # Customer360 data engineering project

 ## Overview
-This project built a ETL pipeline, ultilized PySpark to load customer data from HDFS, transform them into OLAP ouput, and load them into RDS MySQL.
-PowerBI is used to create dashboard whose data are loaded from the database.
+This project involves building an ETL pipeline using PySpark to load customer data from HDFS, transform it into OLAP outputs, and load it into an RDS MySQL database.
+PowerBI is used to create dashboards based on the data loaded from the database.

 ![project pipeline](https://github.com/hien2706/Customer360/blob/main/pictures/Customer360_data_pipeline.png)